akkspros/user-management/README.md

 3. Administrator
 4. It depends on the level of engagement I'd like them to have

-**Correct Answer:** 4.
+**Answer:** 4.
 It depends on the level of engagement I'd like them to have (and Administrator should not be the default)